Trusted Team • Strong Relationships • Lasting Impact

 Homebase: Princeton, NJ • 252 Nassau Street

 Additionally, Morgan is passionate about working with business leaders that are willing to follow their own entrepreneurial pursuits and are committed to making a meaningful impact.
-He currently serves as an advisor to Princeton University’s Keller Center for Entrepreneurship as a judge of their annual business plan competition, and as a mentor to Village Capital and AT&T Aspires Education Accelerator, as well as NYU’s StartEd Accelerator.
+He currently serves as an advisor to Princeton University’s Keller Center for Entrepreneurship, as a coach at Edsurge's annual Business Immersion event, as a mentor to Village Capital and AT&T Aspires Education Accelerator, as well as NYU’s StartEd Accelerator.
 He also served as a judge at the Educause Game Changers Business Plan Competition at their annual conference and is an annual judge at the University of Pennsylvania’s Milken-Penn GSE Education Business Plan Competition.
-Morgan currently serves on the board of ProLiteracy, a leading Adult Education organization.
-Prior to Tucker, he was an executive at FOX Sports.
+Morgan currently serves on the boards of both ProLiteracy, and the Princeton Historical Society.
+Prior to Tucker, he was an executive at FOX Sports in New York.

 Morgan received his B.A. from Lafayette College.